vladfaust/timer.cr/README.md

 # OK, will trigger in 6 minutes from now
 timer.postpone(1.minute)

-# Worse performance than `#postpone`, but still works
+# ditto
 timer.reschedule(Time.utc_now + 6.minutes)

-# OK, will trigger in 1 minute from now (i.e. eariler)
+# Worse performance but still acceptable
 timer.reschedule(Time.utc_now + 1.minute)
 ```

 Note that a timer can be scheduled at a moment in the past, which means that it
-would be triggered immediately after given control by the Crystal scheduler.
+would run immediately after given control by the Crystal scheduler.

-You can also `#trigger` the timer immediately (still calling the block in
+You can also `#trigger` a timer (still calling the block in another fiber) or
-another fiber), or `#cancel` it completely.
+`#cancel` it completely.

 ## Development